helloi1/tengclaw/README.md

 - compare candidate designs
 - inspect time-series, field snapshots, and field animations
 - preserve results through run artifacts, experiment graphs, and session memory
-- propose controlled extensions when a request is unsupported but falls into a supported extension family
+- understand when a request is unsupported and, in local/admin research mode, propose controlled extensions for supported extension families

+In addition to conversational orchestration, TengClaw also supports a manual simulation workflow through the workspace UI.
+This is useful when the user already knows the target mode, geometry, material parameters, motion definition, and output type, and wants a more direct path to execution without relying on natural-language compilation.

 ## 2. Core Architecture